Radarr/Radarr/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities on Discord (preferred) to any of the Servarr Dev role holders (red names) or via email: development@servarr.com.
-You will receive a response from us within 72 hours.
+Please report (suspected) security vulnerabilities via GitHub issues at github.com/Cody-k/logarr/issues.
+You will receive a response within 72 hours.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity/severity.